This Classic Hummingbird Cake is filled with bananas, pineapple, and chopped pecans. Super moist and topped with a homemade cream cheese frosting!

 To make the hummingbird cake:

-- Preheat oven to 350°F (177°C).
+- Preheat the oven to 350°F (177°C).
 Spread the pecans on a large baking sheet lined with parchment paper.
-Bake at 350°F (177°C) for 8-10 minutes, stirring a couple of times as they're baking.
+Bake at 350°F (177°C) for 8 to 10 minutes, stirring a couple of times as they're baking.
 Remove from the oven and set aside to cool.
 Keep oven temperature at 350°F.

 - In a large mixing bowl, whisk together the flour, cinnamon, nutmeg, baking soda, and salt until well combined.
 Set aside.